23faithsw/A-Study-on-Remotely-Controlled-Robots-and-Optimized-Control-Models-Using-the-Photothermal-Effect/README.md

 -----

-## Research Topic: Control Optimization of a Remotely Operated Robot using the Photothermal Effect
+## Research Topic: A Study on Remotely Controlled Robots and Optimized Control Models Using the Photothermal Effect
 ## Research Methods

   * Building a simulation environment using **PyBullet**.